VladimirK2/kzm-tools/tafcj-doc.md

     tafcj PW.MODEL -s:..\qwerty.tcj
     tafcj PW.MODEL -s:../qwerty.tcj

-"Minus" (-) can be used instead of OFS.SOURCE ID if there;s no need to amend data (e.g.for reports).
+"Minus" (-) can be used instead of OFS.SOURCE ID if there's no need to amend data (e.g.for reports).

 If the script interpreter is run without parameters - the full list of them is being output.
 See chapter [parameters](#parameters).